dxw/nhs-ei.website/README.md

 First clone and stand up https://github.com/dxw/nhs-ei.scrapy

-To import everything, or to freshen the current instance, first re-run the scapy import and then run:
+To import everything, or to freshen the current instance, first re-run the scrapy import and then run:

 ```bash
 poetry run ./manage.py runimport venti